2020 Partnership Grants Support IPM in the Northeast

 Each year’s grant cycle starts the previous fall with a request for applications (RFA) disseminated throughout the region.
 Applicants have included public and private institutions and organizations, businesses, commodity groups, and private individuals.

-Projects falls under one of three categories: applied research, communications, and working groups, reflecting the multi-pronged strategy key to IPM: managing pests in a way that is effective while also maximizing environmental, human health, and economic benefits.
+Projects fall under one of three categories: applied research, communications, and working groups, reflecting the multi-pronged strategy key to IPM: managing pests in a way that is effective while also maximizing environmental, human health, and economic benefits.

 Center Resources Facilitate Project Success